Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Geneva does not have the ribald party scene or vibrant nightlife culture that travellers might except for a city of its size and importance.
-The youth of the city tend to go to Lausanne when they let their hair down, while the wealthy expats and local bankers frequent expensive restaurants and gentlemen's clubs.
+Local youths tend to go to Lausanne when they let their hair down, and wealthy expats and local bankers frequent expensive restaurants and gentlemen's clubs.

-The city's most lively area is the Plaine de Plainpalais, which features many student bars due to its proximity to the University of Geneva; and the Place du Bourg de Four, near the old Town Hall.
-The city certainly does have excellent classical music, opera and dance, particularly during the Fêtes de Genève arts festival in early August.
+The city's most lively areas are the Plaine de Plainpalais, which features many student bars due to its proximity to the University of Geneva, and the Place du Bourg de Four, near the old Town Hall, and it certainly has excellent classical music, opera and dance options.
 Other entertainment options include gambling at the Casino de Divonne and Movenpick Casino on the outskirts of town.

-A shopping spree in Geneva is one like no other with Swiss jewellery, watches, wine and chocolate being the most popular tourist buys.
-But among all the shopping malls and boutique-lined streets there are wonderful flea markets to discover, such as the Kane Country Flea Market, which is held on the first weekend of each month.
+Swiss jewellery, watches, wine and chocolate are the most popular tourist buys but, among all the shopping malls and boutique-lined streets, there are wonderful flea markets to discover, such as the Plainpalais Flea Market, which is held on the first Sunday of each month.
 The clothes and book market on the Place de la Madeleine is also great for bargain hunting.

-The main area for shopping in Geneva is the Rues Basses, which is made up of Rue du Rhône, Rue de la Confédération and Rue du Marché, where all the best clothing and jewellery can be found.
-Head down to the Place du Mulard and enjoy browsing in some of the city's most glamorous and expensive shops or, for antique lovers, head to the old town, the best area to shop for antiques and art.
+The main area for shopping in Geneva is the Rues Basses, which is made up of Rue du Rhone, Rue de la Confederation and Rue du Marche, where all the best clothing and jewellery can be found.
+Travellers should visit to the Place du Mulard and enjoy browsing in some of the city's most glamorous and expensive shops or, for antique lovers, head to the old town, the best area to shop for antiques and art.

-A shopping trip in Geneva wouldn't be complete without the obligatory purchase of the world-renowned chocolates which can be bought from one of the many confectioneries all across the city, but for a real Swiss chocolate decadence head to La Chocolaterie Rohr on Rue du Rhone and Place du Molard.
-Other popular Geneva souvenirs are the ubiquitous Swiss Army Knife, from established brands like Wenger and Victorinox, and Swiss watches.
+A shopping trip in Geneva wouldn't be complete without the obligatory purchase of the world-renowned chocolates that can be bought from one of the many confectioneries all across the city.
+However, for a real Swiss chocolate decadence, travellers should head to La Chocolaterie Rohr on Rue du Rhone and Place du Molard.
+Other popular Geneva souvenirs are the ubiquitous Swiss Army Knife, from established brands such as Wenger and Victorinox, and Swiss watches.

-Public transport in Geneva consists of a very dependable network that includes trams, buses, some trains and even the yellow taxi boats that cross the lake.
-The excellent bus and tram network operates from about 5am to midnight with a night bus service running on weekends.
-Tickets must be pre-purchased and validated on boarding; however, tourists should receive a Geneva Transport Card from their hotel or hostel, allowing for unlimited free use of public transport.
+Geneva has a very dependable network of trams, buses, some trains and yellow taxi boats that cross the lake.
+The excellent bus and tram network operates from about 5am to midnight, with a night bus service running on weekends.
+Tickets must be pre-purchased and validated on boarding; however, tourists should receive a Geneva Transport Card from their hotel or hostel, which allows for unlimited free use of public transport.
+Taxi apps such as Uber and Lyft are also options.
 If there is no hurry, it is cheaper and more practical to walk or cycle.
 From mid-April to mid-October city bicycles can be borrowed from Geneve Roule outside the main train station free of charge for four hours.
-Taxis are plentiful but generally an expensive means of transport.
-Driving in the city is not recommended as parking is very difficult, though to tour around Lake Geneva, hiring a car is the most practical way to get around.
+Taxis are plentiful but are generally an expensive means of transport.
+Driving in the city is not recommended, as parking is very difficult, but hiring a car is the most practical way to tour around Lake Geneva.

-Other things to see in Geneva include St Peter's Cathedral, a must for travellers interested in religious landmarks, and the Town Hall (Hotel de Ville) is another impressive building.
+Other things to see in Geneva include St Peter's Cathedral, a must for travellers interested in religious landmarks, and the Town Hall (Hotel de Ville), which is an impressive, 16th century neoclassical building.
 Maison Tavel (believed to be the oldest private house in Geneva) and the 18th century, Italian-style suburb of Carouge are historic Geneva attractions.
-With so much to offer, sightseeing in Geneva is a rewarding experience.
+With so much to offer, sightseeing in Geneva is indeed a rewarding experience.